OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 SSO (Single sign-on)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-With this function you can enter the FireEdge from the browser without logging in.
-For this you need to send in the URL the externalToken parameter with the JWT of the user.
+With this function you can access the Sunstone UI from the browser without logging in.
+For this, you need to send the JWT of the user in the ``externalToken`` parameter of the URL.

 For example: